-\leftrightarrow For more information, see "Service creation utility" on page 45 for details on dbsvc.
+- For more information, see "Service creation utility" on page 68 for details on dbsvc.

-- 12 Do not use the -x parameter to start up any ports other than Named Pipes.
+- 12. Do not use the -x parameter to start up any ports other than Named Pipes.
 Adaptive Server Anywhere is only certified in a standalone environment.

-- 13 Do not grant REMOTE_DBA authority to any user.
+- 13. Do not grant REMOTE_DBA authority to any user.

-- 14 Do not grant execute permission on the following system procedures to any user or group:
+- 14. Do not grant execute permission on the following system procedures to any user or group:

-- xp_cmdshell
+- ♦ xp_cmdshell

-- xp_startmail
+- ♦ xp_startmail

-- xp_sendmail
+- ♦ xp_sendmail

-- xp_stopmail
+- ♦ xp_stopmail

-- xp_read_file
+- ♦ xp_read_file

-- xp_write_file
+- ♦ xp_write_file

-- sp_audit_string
+- ♦ sp_audit_string

-- java_debug_version
+- ♦ java_debug_version

-- java_debug_connect
+- ♦ java_debug_connect

-- java_debug_disconnect
+- ♦ java_debug_disconnect

 - java_debug_get_existing_vms

-- java_debug_free_existing_vms
+- java debug free existing vms

 - java_debug_wait_for_debuggable_vm

-- java_debug_get_vm_name
+- ♦ java_debug_get_vm_name

-- java_debug_release_vm
+- ♦ java_debug_release_vm

-- java_debug_attach_to_vm
+- ♦ java_debug_attach_to_vm

-- java_debug_detach_from_vm
+- ♦ java_debug_detach_from_vm

 - java_debug_detach_request

-- Any system procedures introduced after version 7. - 15 Do not create stored procedures or functions owned by any user with DBA authority. - 16 Do not create triggers on any tables owned by any user with DBA authority. - 17 Upgrade older databases by running the dbupgrad utility before using them.
+- ♦ Any system procedures introduced after version 7.

+- 15. Do not create stored procedures or functions owned by any user with DBA authority.
-Ger For more information about upgrading a database, see "Upgrading a database using the dbupgrad command-line utility" on page 522 of the book ASA Database Administration Guide.

-- 18 Databases must use a transaction log file.
-Do not use the -n switch (no transaction log) when creating a database and do not execute dblog -n (do not use a transaction log or mirror) on a database. - 19 All database, transaction log, dbspace, write file, and mirror files should be stored in non-shared, protected directories.

-\mathcal{A} For guidelines on how to protect a directory, see "Adaptive Server Anywhere software installation" on page 6.

-- 20 The java.net package is disabled in the engine or server.
-Java running in the database will not be able to use this package. - 21 The java_input_output public option must always be set to OFF (the default). - 22 Do not create a database user called guest.
-Such a user would allow any Windows NT user to connect to the database using integrated login. - 23 Always set the login_mode public option to Integrated during database installation.

-\mathcal{G} For more information, see "Creating a database" on page 10.

-- 24 All connections to the database must use the integrated login mechanism.
-Standard connections to the database (that is, those specifying user ID and password) are not allowed in the certified configuration. - 25 All integrated login mappings must be one-to-one.
-No two Windows NT user names may be mapped to the same database user. - 26 Embedded SQL programs must not use the db_delete_file function because the name of the file being deleted is not audited. - 27 Do not grant SELECT access on sys.sysuserperm or sys.syslogin to any non-DBA user.
+- 16. Do not create triggers on any tables owned by any user with DBA authority. - 17.
+Upgrade older databases by running the dbupgrad utility before using them. - For more information about upgrading a database, see "Upgrading a database using the dbupgrad command-line utility" [ASA Database Administration Guide, page 543]. - 18.
+Databases must use a transaction log file.
+Do not use the -n switch (no transaction log) when creating a database and do not execute dblog -n (do not use a transaction log or mirror) on a database. - 19.
+All database, transaction log, dbspace, write file, and mirror files should be stored in non-shared, protected directories. - For guidelines on how to protect a directory, see "Adaptive Server Anywhere software installation" on page 28. - 20.
+The java.net package is disabled in the engine or server.
+Java running in the database will not be able to use this package. - The java_input_output public option must always be set to OFF (the default). - 22.
+Do not create a database user called guest.
+Such a user would allow any Windows NT user to connect to the database using integrated login. - 23.
+Always set the login_mode public option to Integrated during database installation. - For more information, see "Creating a database" on page 32. - 24.
+All connections to the database must use the integrated login mechanism.
+Standard connections to the database (that is, those specifying user ID and password) are not allowed in the certified configuration. - 25.
+All integrated login mappings must be one-to-one.
+No two Windows NT user names may be mapped to the same database user. - 26.
+Embedded SQL programs must not use the db_delete_file function because the name of the file being deleted is not audited. - 27.
+Do not grant SELECT access on sys.sysuserperm or sys.syslogin to any non-DBA user.